Our Other Events

 Senior Vice President Development - Europe & Africa

 Based in London, Patrick has led the rapid expansion of Hilton Worldwide’s portfolio of brands throughout Europe and Africa, achieving the company’s largest development pipeline for the region to date.
-Since the Blackstone acquisition in 2007, the number of trading properties has increased to over 290 trading hotels; the number of properties under development across Europe and Africa has increased to more than 160.
+Since the Blackstone acquisition in 2007, the number of trading properties has increased to over 290 trading hotels and the number of properties under development across Europe and Africa has increased to more than 160.

 - Expanding the core Hilton Hotels & Resorts portfolio which now features 165 hotels across Europe & Africa and more than 30 hotels under development.